Heterogeneous Treatment and Spillover Effects under Clustered Network Interference

-We dropped from the analysis the $57$ households without any friends.
-The total number of remaining households is $4,512$, residing in $47$ villages.
-Among them, $977$ families were assigned to the intensive training sessions, while $3,535$ belong to the control group and, thus, they have undergone a less intensive session. $2,075$ households do not have any treated friends, while $2,437$ of them undertake friendship relationships with at least one treated household.
-The joint distribution of the individual and neighborhood treatments is summarized in the following Table \ref{tab: empjointtr}.
+We dropped from the analysis the $68$ households without any friends.
+The total number of remaining households is $4,518$, residing in $47$ villages.
+Among them, $977$ families were assigned to the intensive training sessions in the first round, while $3,586$ belonged to the control group---i.e., received the simple session in the first round or any type of information session in the second round. $2,053$ households do not have any treated friends---i.e., $G_ik=0$---while $2,465$ of them undertake friendship relationships with at least one treated household---i.e., $G_ik=1$.
+The joint distribution of the individual and network exposure is summarized in the following Table \ref{tab: empjointtr}.